Unlike similar programmes offered by other countries, the Malaysian government did not attach a host of special benefits and privileges to the visa.

 Tax Free Income

-Malaysia does not tax overseas income so any money transferred into the country will be tax free.
-However there are regulations about reporting large transfers of money so make sure you properly report it.
+Malaysia does not currently impose tax overseas income so any money transferred into the country will be tax free.
+However, there are regulations about reporting large transfers of money so make sure you properly report it.
 Banks will help with this but people arriving with large cash sums have found themselves in trouble.

 Some MM2H visa holders have their income taxed at source in the country where it is paid.
 Countries with double taxation agreement with Malaysia will usually authorise deductions to cease if the tax payer shows he has registered for tax in Malaysia.
 This can be done even though there is no tax payable in this country.

 There is no inheritance tax in Malaysia so any assets can be passed on free of Malaysian tax.

 Participants can buy a house in Malaysia although there are some restrictions.
 Foreigners can usually only buy a property priced over RM1,000,000 but, as property is controlled at a state level, it depends on which state you live in.
 Some states set lower (and higher) limits.
 It is not necessary to have an MM2H visa in order to buy a house in Malaysia.